 The advantage of growing bananas in containers gives you complete control over the plant’s environment.
 You can protect it very well against cold and inclement weather.

-Growing bananas in containers does present particular challenges, though.
+Growing banana trees in containers does present particular challenges, though.
 Because these are very hungry and thirsty plants, you may find it difficult to keep up with the feeding and watering requirements.

 Repot and divide container grown banana plants at least once every three years.
 Use a very high quality of potting mix and make sure to fertilize regularly.